vanbumi/CodeJournal/Meteor JS/Tutorial Menggapai Meteor.md

 Artinya antara kedua {{#each}} tags, masing-masing post ditetapkan (*assigned*) untuk "**this**" berturut-turut, dan sepanjang included template’s manager ( post_item.js ).

 Kita sekarang paham this.url mengembalikan current post’s URL, jika kita menggunakan {{title}} this.title dan {{url}} didalam post_item.html template, Meteor tahu this.url akan mengembalikan values yang benar.

+### JavaScript Magic

+Penjelasan dari kode ini:

+	Template.postItem.helpers({
+		domain: function() {
+			var a = document.createElement('a');
+			a.href = this.url;
+			return a.hostname;
+		}
+	});

+* Pertama kita membuat *empty anchor* ( a ) HTML element dan menyimpannya ke dalam memory,
+* Kemudian kita set href attribute equal dengan the current post’s URL.
+* Terakhir kita mengembalikan element a dengan spesial hostname property untuk mengambil link dari nama domain tersebut tanpa URL sisannya. (*Finally, we take advantage of that a element’s special hostname property to get back the link’s domain name without the rest of the URL*).

+*** Hot Code Reload

+You might have noticed that you didn’t even need to manually reload your browser window whenever you changed a file.
+This is because Meteor tracks all the files within your project directory, and automatically refreshes your browser for you whenever it detects a modification to one of them.
+Meteor’s hot code reload is pretty smart, even preserving the state of your app in-between two refreshes!

+---

+## Collections

+A collection is a special data structure that takes care of storing your data in the permanent, server-side MongoDB database, and then synchronising it with each connected user’s browser in real-time.

+We want our posts to be permanent and shared between users, so we’ll start by creating a collection called Posts to store them in.

+Collections are pretty central to any app, so to make sure they are always defined first we’ll put them inside the lib directory.
+So if you haven’t done so already, create a collections/ folder inside lib , and then a posts.js file inside it.
+Then add:

+	Posts = new Mongo.Collection('posts');